Nicorette Side Effects

 Applies to nicotine: inhalation aerosol liquid, inhalation aerosol powder, inhalation device

-Along with its needed effects, nicotine (the active ingredient contained in Nicorette) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, nicotine (the active ingredient contained in Nicorette) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking nicotine:Less common
+If any of the following side effects occur while taking nicotine, check with your doctor immediately:Less common

 - Fast or irregular heartbeat